 Condoms

 Female condoms––thin, plastic pouches––are also available and like a vaginal ring, are inserted into the vagina but contain no hormonal lining.
 These condoms are to be removed after sex.
 They are proven 80% effective while the male condom is proven 98% effective with proper use and no breakage.
-If a condom is broken during penetration, then a pregnancy may occur.
-In this case, you may want to look into emergency contraception (below).
+If a condom is broken during penetrative sex, then a pregnancy may occur.

 Condoms are the only form of birth control that help against STDs and are the safest backup contraception should any hormonal birth control become irregular.